 Use the 5 Argumentative Claim

-Before you start writing, decide the type of claim that you want to make with your argument.
-Here are the 5 types of argumentative claims:
+Before you start writing, decide the type of argument that you want to make with your essay.
+Here are the five types of argumentative claims:

 - Fact: Whether the argument is true or false?

 - Cause and effect: What causes the problem, and what are its implications?